 A Romantic French Style High Tea recreates an event from an era of opulence and luxurious elegance

-The La Belle Epoque “the Beautiful Era” was during the late 1800s in France.
+A French High Tea Party inspired by The La Belle Epoque “the Beautiful Era”of the late 1800s in France.
 It was the French gilded age of opulence, luxurious elegance and extravagant home-based entertaining.

-A High tea would be hosted at home with all the opulence of the late 1800s.
+A French High Tea party would be hosted at home with all the opulence of the late 1800s.
 Guests would arrive around 3 pm and stay all afternoon and evening enjoying teas, sweet and savory food and wine.
 It was an elegant way to host a dinner party without the heavy food and formal seating arrangements.

 French opulence requires over-the-top elegant invitations.
 Set your color scheme using the pinks, purples, reds and pastel blues so popular at the time.
 Heavy card handwritten invitations placed in heavy cream envelopes set the scene early.
 Dress code ‘the Beautiful Era” – France 1800s.
-Marie Antoinette can be a great inspiration.
+Marie Antoinette can be a great inspiration for a French High Tea Party.

 Setting the scene

 Recreate a feeling of beauty and extravagance with your table settings.
 Set tables with lots of layers.
 Start with a long white or cream tablecloth that reaches the floor.
 Over this, you can lay a chiffon or sheer cloth in pink, blue or white.
 This creates a gorgeous floaty beginning.
 On top of this, you can use table runners in gold, silver or pink.
 On top of these layer lace doilies.

 Along the center of the table, large candelabras can look amazing, especially if they are draped in pearls and dripping with crystals.
-Bring out all the silver and crystal for this event!
+Bring out all the silver and crystal for French High Tea Party!

 There is no way to go too far over the top with this theme.
 Add large vases and bowls filled with old-fashioned roses or peonies in pinks, reds, and white.
 Next, add glass bowls of chocolates, sweets, and chocolate dipped strawberries for guests to nibble on.